cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

         --link-color-light: blue; /* Blue links in light mode */
         --link-hover-color-light: darkblue; /* Darker blue on hover in light mode */
         --button-bg-light: #000000; /* Black background for button in light mode */
-        --button-text: #00ff00; /* Green text color for button in both modes */
+        --button-text-light: #ffffff; /* White text color for button in light mode */
         --button-bg-hover-light: #333333; /* Darker background for button on hover in light mode */ }